Krull (film)

-Krull is a 1983 science fantasy swashbuckler film directed by Peter Yates and written by Stanford Sherman.
-It follows Prince Colwyn and a fellowship of companions who set out to rescue his bride, Princess Lyssa, from a fortress of alien invaders who have arrived on their home planet.
+Krull is a 1983 British science fantasy adventure film directed by Peter Yates and distributed by Columbia Pictures.
+It stars Ken Marshall, Lysette Anthony, Freddie Jones, Francesca Annis, David Battley and Alun Armstrong.
+Liam Neeson and Robbie Coltrane, still early in their film careers, appear in supporting roles.
+The story follows Prince Colwyn (Marshall) and a fellowship of companions who set out to rescue his bride, Princess Lyssa (Anthony), from a fortress of alien invaders who have arrived on their home planet.